Mercedes Moné: Television

 Varnado made her acting debut in the second season (2020) of the Disney+ series The Mandalorian, where she portrays Koska Reeves, a Mandalorian who serves under Bo-Katan Kryze as a member of the Nite Owls.
 In her final appearance as Sasha Banks, she was a celebrity contestant on an episode of the USA Network game show Barmageddon, which aired on January 2, 2023.
 The episode was filmed before her departure from WWE.

 Film

 On January 13, 2023, it was reported that Varnado, alongside Paul Ben-Victor, had been cast for the 2023 action-thriller film The Collective, playing a character named Nikita.

 Music

 "Song for Sasha Banks", written and performed by The Mountain Goats, tells the story of Varnado's childhood, watching Chris Jericho on SmackDown, and then becoming a professional wrestler in her own right.
 It was released as a single digital track on June 18, 2018.

 Others

 Varnado, as Sasha Banks, served as honorary starter for the 2021 Daytona 500.
 In September 2022, Varnado made her modeling debut at New York Fashion Week alongside Naomi.
-On July 9, 2025, Crunchyroll announced a limited-edition merchandise collaboration with Varnado under her Moné persona, featuring anime-inspired designs.
+On July 9, 2025, Crunchyroll announced a limited-edition merchandise collaboration with Varnado under her Mercedes Moné persona, featuring anime-inspired designs.
+On September 11, 2025, Varnado returned to New York Fashion Week to walk the runway for Jeffrey Kelly Design.